 Complications of Dentures

 Each type of denture can be removed for cleaning or sleeping, but it’s important to care for them as you would your natural teeth.
 Soak them in water when you’re not wearing them, and make sure you brush your fake teeth as well as your gums and tongue to prevent plaque buildup and decay.
 If you don’t care for your dentures according to your dentist’s instructions, the following complications can occur.

 - If they don’t fit properly, or if they become warped, they may rub your gums and cause mouth sores and discomfort.
 Your dentist can take new impressions of your mouth and provide a new set.

-- Dentures that aren’t brushed and cleaned can carry food particles that can irritate your mouth and cause infection.
-Make sure you speak with your dentist about how to disinfect them and clean your mouth.
+- Dentures that aren’t brushed and cleaned can carry food particles that irritate your mouth and cause infection.
+Please make sure you speak with your dentist about how to disinfect them and clean your mouth.

 - Sometimes, even properly fitted dentures can become dislodged or misaligned in your mouth, making it difficult to bite and chew.
 If this happens, speak to your dentist about using an adhesive to keep them in place.

 - Just like a retainer, they can become damaged when they’re not in your mouth.
-Make sure you store your them in a safe place where they won’t be damaged, and keep them out of reach of small children.
+Ensure you store them in a safe place where they won’t be damaged and keep them out of reach of small children.